FeatureToggleStudy/halfpipe-docs/content/overview/_index.md

 Whoa, a link with up to date information on how to fix the error?
 NEAT!

-The cli has 100% coverage of all available features in Halfpipe and checks for all sorts of non-obvious stuff that would result in the good o'l fashion `shit this does not work in CI, let me push a fix real quick`-loop
+The cli does as much up-front validation as it can for all the features in Halfpipe and checks for all sorts of non-obvious stuff that would result in the good ol' fashion "shit this does not work in CI, let me push a fix real quick" loop

 ### GitHub Auth

 Authentication with Concourse and Vault uses GitHub Oauth.

-The way things are structured a "team" corresponds to a organization in CF, a team in Github, a team in Concourse and a path in Vault.
+The way things are structured a "team" corresponds to a team in Github, a team in Concourse and a path in Vault.

 This means that if you want to see pipelines and secrets for `project X`, your GitHub user **must** be part of the `project X` GitHub team.

 ### Concourse

 Concourse is a neat CI system where **everything** runs in ephemeral Docker containers.
-Concourse also boosts a pretty kick ass CLI and UI.

 ....The thing is that the pipeline definitions can become a tad verbose and confusing at times.
 That's why Halfpipe was created.